matrix-org/synapse/UPGRADE.rst

 See the README.rst for more information.

-Also note that many config options have been renamed, including:
+Also note that some config options have been renamed, including:

  - "host" to "server-name"
  - "database" to "database-path"
  - "port" to "bind-port" and "unsecure-port"